Denver Weather: Colder With Scattered Light Snow Showers By This Afternoon

+DENVER (CBS4) – It’s a First Alert Weather Day in Colorado’s Weather Center at CBS4.
+Not because this is a big storm, but more because of the abrupt change.
+After several dry days in the 50s and 60s, temperatures today will mostly be in the 30s around Denver with the threat for occasional snow showers.

-DENVER (CBS4) – A fast-moving storm system will pass through Colorado on Friday and it will bring some much colder air to the state.
+Here’s the scenario for your Friday: a fast-moving storm system will pass through Colorado with much colder air and a lot of wind.
 Places such as Denver, where it has been in the 50s and 60s all week, won’t get out of the 30s on Friday afternoon.

 Light snow showers are expected in the Denver area during the day on Friday and some of those could linger well into the evening across Jefferson County and Douglas County.
 Snow totals with this storm will be very light, with most locations around an inch or less.
 The north and east sides of the city will likely see nothing at all.